stroxler/dotconfar/README.md

 # My dotconfar

+## Migration in process

+I've started moving config to a new setup in my `ape-nix` repository, so this repo is gradually becoming out of date; at the moment the emacs config is still useful (although it lacks setup steps).

+## About `confar-v0` and `dotconfar`

 I built a tool `confar-v0` to let me spread out various dotfiles in a way that I can make sense of.
 The tool works pretty well for setting up my dotfiles, although it doesn't check enough state to detect collisions or clean up old